FAT32 or NTFS? How to format SD cards, memory sticks and hard drives

 How should I format my SD card, my USB memory stick, USB external hard disk or my computer’s partition?
 Should I use the old FAT32 file format or the newer NTFS file format?
-This is a tough question for most people and the right answer differs depending on the type of device that you need to format, how and where you will use it.
-Read this article and you will understand how it is best to format any kind of device:
+It is a tough question for most people, and the right answer differs depending on the type of device that you need to format, how and where you will use it.
+Read this article, and you will understand how it is best to format any device:

 NOTE: If you need a guide on how to format storage devices using a Windows computer, read this tutorial: How to format an SD Card, a USB memory stick or a partition, in Windows.

 The biggest advantage of the FAT32 file system is compatibility with all kinds of operating systems and devices.
 Almost any kind of device knows how to work with FAT32, from smartphones and tablets to computers, digital cameras, surveillance cameras and more.
 Also, starting with Windows 95, any major operating system knows how to work with this file system.

 However, there are some significant limitations to this file system, like the fact that it works with files that have a maximum size of 4GB and with partitions that have a maximum capacity of 8 TB.
 Other downsides include the lack of data protection in case of power loss

 Another small downside is a minor decrease in speed when transferring data when compared with NTFS.
 To compare the actual reduction, we used three USB memory sticks and measured the read and write speed on each of them with CrystalDiskMark.
 The flash drives that we tested are the following: Kingston DataTraveler microDuo 3C (represented by letter A), IronKey D300 (represented by letter B) and SanDisk Ultra Fit (represented by letter C).
 Below you can see the speeds that we measured on all three devices when using FAT32.
 Now go to the next section to compare the results between FAT32 and NTFS.